 An approach based on synchronous detection principles using an accurate phase detector has been developed for gravimmetric surface or bulk wave sensors.
-An improvement by a factor 16 of the resolution of phase measurement has been demonstrated providing the possibility to detect phase variation down to $24.6 \times 10^{-3}$ degree.
-The resolution gain has been achieved by reducing the system bandwidth, which is nevertheless sufficient for most chemical reaction monitoring at a few hertz sampling rate at most.
-This embedded frequency sweep electronics operating almost like a network analyzer combines the robustness of an open-loop strategy for assessing the operation of the sensor, and provides the resolution needed for practical gas detection applications which may correspond to sub-ppm concentration, yielding very small phase shifts (typically $100 \times 10^{-3}$ degree).
+An improvement by a factor of 16 of the resolution of phase measurement has been demonstrated, providing the possibility to detect phase variation down to $24.6^{\circ} \times 10^{-3}$ .
+The resolution gain has been achieved by reducing the system bandwidth, which is nevertheless sufficient for monitoring most chemical reactions at a few hertz sampling rate at most.

+This embedded frequency sweep electronics, operating almost like a network analyzer, combines the robustness of an open-loop strategy for assessing the operation of the sensor, and provides the resolution needed for practical gas detection applications which may correspond to subppm concentration, yielding very small phase shifts (typically $100^{\circ} \times 10^{-3}$ ).

-The electronics has been developed to operate in the 60-133 MHz and 200-500 MHz ranges, allowing for testing various sensor configuration, operating points and system architecture.
+The electronics have been developed to operate in the 60 to 133 MHz and 200 to 500 MHz ranges, allowing for testing various sensor configurations, operating points, and system architectures.
 A particular possibility to probe various resonances of a HBAR has been developed, allowing for a wide frequency range characterization of surface phenomena.
 This functionality is particularly attractive for dissociating frequency-dependent effects (viscosity for instance) from more classical adsorption effects, and therefore enhanced the system accuracy and reliability.